 A logical problem

 Every language has a way of referring to the various facets of experience, woman, child, mother, water, death, night, silence, known as ‘nouns’.
-But the way they appear varies widely, mainly in some sort of root form, as in English, or only with sort of additional structure as in Greek.
-In Greek this additional structure follows the root.
-In other languages the additional strucrture comes first, or both before and after the root, as in Russian.
-Most European languages add an element, mostly before the noun, as in English, with a very subtle role defining its relation to the discourse, traditionally known as ‘articles’. but nowadays as ;determiners’.
-But like classical Larin, Russian does not do this, achieving the same effect by the order of the words.
+But the way they appear varies widely, mainly in some sort of root form, as in English, or only with sort of additional structure as in Greek and many other languages.
+Most European languages add an element with a very subtle role defining its relation to the discourse, traditionally known as ‘articles’, but nowadays as ‘determiners’.
+These additional structures vary greatly from one language to another,

-At the extreme of exceptionality, consider the sentence “He takes sugar”.
-By what was once known as ‘Do support’ the marking of the present tense is moved to the left in questions and negatives, and realised in a form of the verb do in “Does he take sugar?” or “He doesn’t take sugar”.
-This way of marking questions and negatives is very unusual across languages.
+Consider the seemingly simple sentence “He likes sugar”.
+By what was once known as ‘Do support’ the marking of the present tense is moved to the left in questions and negatives, and realised in a form of the verb do in “Does he like sugar?” or “He doesn’t like sugar”.
+This way of marking questions and negatives is unusual across languages.
+It represents the extreme of exceptionality.
 It is accordingly hard for children to learn.

 There are similar problems with the sound structure.
 All languages allow syllables with one vowel and one consonant like key and toe, where the vowel is the nucleus.
 Some languages allow no other sorts of syllable.
-This is known as the ‘unmarked’ case, with cases of more complex structure representing progressively higher degrees of markedness.
-English, as well as allowing words like strength, with three sounds before the nucleus and three after it, also allows L as the nucleus of an unstressed syllabie in words like little.
+English, as well as allowing words like strength, with three sounds before the vowel or ‘nucleus’ and three after it, also allows L as the nucleus of an unstressed syllabie in words like little.
+This complexity is plainly hard to learn,

-In a more exteme way, at least one language, Tashlhiyt, spoken in North Africa, sometimes called ‘Berber’ to the great dislike of the speakers, allows any phoneme to constitute the nucleus of a syllable.
-It thus allows sentences consisting entirely of consonants, withut a single vowel.
+In a more exteme way, at least one language, Tashlhiyt, spoken in North Africa, sometimes called ‘Berber’ to the great dislike of most speakers, allows any phoneme to constitute the nucleus of a syllable.
+It thus allows sentences consisting entirely of consonants, without a single vowel.